daviddoran/eircode-js/README.md

 The Routing Key:

-- Begins with a valid letter
+- Begins with a letter
-- Followed by two valid numbers
+- Followed by two numbers

 The only exception is 'D6W' which is a valid Routing Key.

 The Unique Identifier:

-- Contains four valid characters
+- Contains four safe characters

-A valid character is either a valid letter or a valid number.
+A safe character is either a safe letter or a safe number.

-A valid letter is an alphabetic character, excluding:
+A safe letter is an alphabetic character, excluding:

 - `O` and `I`
 - `M` and `N`

-A valid number is a numeric digit, excluding:
+A safe number is a numeric digit, excluding:

 - `0` and `1`